juxor/afaq/markdown/append2.md

 Rousse have decided that tomorrow they will go down to Lyon, carrying a black flag, calling for work or death."_ The revolt saw the Black Flag raised:

-> _ "At eleven a.m. the silk-weavers' columns descended the slops of the Croix-Rousse.
+> _"At eleven a.m. the silk-weavers' columns descended the slops of the Croix- Rousse.
 Some carried black flags, the colour of mourning and a reminder of their economic distress.
 Others pushed loaves of bread on the bayonets of their guns and held them aloft.
 The symbolic force of this action was reinforced by a repeatedly-shouted slogan: 'bread or lead!': in other words, if they were not given bread which they could afford, then they were prepared